BrettEastman/listeningRoulette/README.md

 ```bash
   npm run client-dev
 ```
-The app is ready at http://localhost:3001/
+The app is ready at http://localhost:3000/

-## Requirements
-* Web browser
-* npm
-* MongoDB
-* Linux, macOS, or Windows